 The most frequently prosecuted crimes in the Fort Worth area involving marijuana involve simple possession.
 In Texas, possession of less than two ounces of marijuana carries a potential sentence of 180 days in jail and a potential $2,000 fine.
 Concentrated forms such as hash oil carry far more serious penalties than standard marijuana possession involving smaller amounts.
 However those caught carrying much larger amounts of marijuana face significant fines and incarceration in a Texas prison.

-Some court in Texas allow some first-time offenders to enter a drug diversion program in lieu of going to prison.
+Since there currently are no Texas recreational marijuana laws, some court in Texas allow some first-time offenders to enter a drug diversion program in lieu of going to prison.
 We can negotiate this on your behalf with the prosecuting attorney if this situation is applicable in your case.

 Please feel free to reach out to our staff at your convenience for a free consultation concerning your case for more information on how we can help you navigate the murky legal waters involved with an arrest on marijuana related charges in the state of Texas.